galaxyproject/galaxy-hub/src/Learn/GalaxyNGS101/index.md

 <div class='right'><div class='center'><span style="font-size: smaller;">Expression levels for five transcripts of<br />a gene in conditions 1 (blue) and 2 (brown)</span></div><div class='center'><img src="/src/Images/Images/NGS101/cuffdiffPlot.png" alt="CuffDiff plot" height="200" /></div></div>

-Reads mapped by !TopHat are then used as input to !CuffLinks - a tool that performs transcript reconstruction and quantification.
+Reads mapped by TopHat are then used as input to CuffLinks - a tool that performs transcript reconstruction and quantification.
 This is done individually for every replicate (although because our data is bundled in collections this is a painless exercise).
-Once transcript reconstruction is finished we combine transcript model from all replicates and conditions into a single transcriptome using !CuffMerge.
-Finally, we perform differential expression analysis with !CuffDiff using the combined transcriptome and read mapping data.
+Once transcript reconstruction is finished we combine transcript model from all replicates and conditions into a single transcriptome using CuffMerge.
+Finally, we perform differential expression analysis with CuffDiff using the combined transcriptome and read mapping data.

 ### Finding differentially expressed transcripts

 [Video NGS101-16 = Processing CuffDiff output with Cummerbund](https://vimeo.com/channels/884356/128265982)<br />

-Galaxy version of !CuffDiff used in the previous step produces a database.
-Using *Extract !CuffDiff data* and *Filter* tools we retrieve a list of differentially expressed genes and visualize expression level for transcripts of one such gene using !CummerBund.
+Galaxy version of CuffDiff used in the previous step produces a database.
+Using *Extract CuffDiff data* and *Filter* tools we retrieve a list of differentially expressed genes and visualize expression level for transcripts of one such gene using CummerBund.

 ### HISAT and StringTie